bbc/gel/src/components/filter-and-sort.md

 * **`.gef-filter__list`:** As is conventional for navigation, options/links are grouped into lists.
 Lists are identified in screen readers and their items enumerated, proffering valuable non-visual context.
 * **`.gef-filter__more`:** The "More" button is hidden by default (taking `hidden`), and acts as a toggle button where available.
 Its initial state is `false`, meaning the button would be identified as _"More, toggle button, collapsed"_ or similar in screen readers.
 * **`.gef-filter__popup`:** An empty element is included, `hidden` by default.
 This is populated by the additional items accessible from the "More" button where JavaScript is available and `IntersectionObserver` supported.
 See the [**Recommended behaviour**](#recommended-behaviour) section for more.
+* **`.gef-filter__sort`:** A supplementary list of links are provided for sorting the current filter option.
+* **`aria-current="page"`:** The `aria-current` attribute[^2] is used to indicate the link corresponding to the current page.
+In this example, the first filter and "Relevance" sorting option both correspond to the current page, so each take the attribute (the page's query string would be `?filter=filter+1&sort=relevance` — as on the sorting link's `href`).

 ## Recommended layout

-The horizontal configuration of the filter subcomponents is facilitated by the widely supported Flexbox module[^2].
+The horizontal configuration of the filter subcomponents is facilitated by the widely supported Flexbox module[^3].

 In the absence of JavaScript, the principle list of filter links is allowed to grow and shrink, and takes `overflow-x: auto`.
 That is, where there is not enough room to display all of the filter links, horizontal scrolling is instated.
-To give the scrollable region more perceived affordance[^3] in systems, like MacOS, that tend to hide scrollbars, explicit scrollbar styling is included:
+To give the scrollable region more perceived affordance[^4] in systems, like MacOS, that tend to hide scrollbars, explicit scrollbar styling is included:

 ```css
 .gef-filter__list::-webkit-scrollbar {